-Provided that worked, we can run the group-level BIDS command.
-Let's try it from the bids_data directory this time:
+Provided that worked, we can run the group-level BIDS command:

 That should create avg_brain_size.txt in the derivatives directory.

 Understanding the Singularity Command

 Singularity takes a number of options.
 So far you've seen build and run. build creates the sif file. run uses that file to perform some processing.